NATIONAL PENSION ACT [See entire ACT]

 (1) With respect to a spouse who is the annuitant of a survivor pension, the survivor pension shall be paid for three years from the time the spouse becomes entitled to such pension and then suspended until the spouse reaches the age of 55: Provided, That if the annuitant falls under any of the following, the payment of such pension shall not be suspended:

-1. Where the level of his/her disability is at least the second grade;
+1. Where the level of his or her disability is at least the second grade;

-2. Where he/she supports the livelihood of children under the age of 25 or a child with the second grade disability or higher grade of a person who participates or participated in the National Pension Plan;
+2. Where he or she supports the livelihood of children under the age of 25 or a child with the second grade disability or higher grade of a person who participates or participated in the National Pension Plan;

-3. Where he/she is not engaged in income-earning activities prescribed by Presidential Decree.
+3. Where he or she is not engaged in income-earning activities prescribed by Presidential Decree.

-(2) When the whereabouts of a spouse who is the beneficiary of a survivor pension remain unknown for at least one year, the amount of the survivor pension payable to him/her for the period during which his/her whereabouts is unknown shall be suspended at the request of the child who is a survivor.
+(2) When the whereabouts of a spouse who is the annuitant of a survivor pension remain unknown for at least one year, the amount of the survivor pension payable to him or her for the period during which his or her whereabouts is unknown shall be suspended at the request of the child who is a survivor.

-(3) Where two or more beneficiaries of a survivor pension exist other than the spouse, and whereabouts of one of them remain unknown for at least one year, the payment of the survivor pension payable to him/her for the period in which his/her whereabouts are unknown shall be suspended at the request of the other beneficiaries of the survivor pension.
+(3) Where two or more annuitants of a survivor pension exist other than the spouse, and whereabouts of one of them remain unknown for at least one year, the payment of the survivor pension payable to him or her for the period in which his or her whereabouts are unknown shall be suspended at the request of the other annuitants of the survivor pension.

 (4) Where the whereabouts of a person to whom the payment of a survivor pension is suspended pursuant to paragraphs (2) and (3) are confirmed, the suspension of the payment shall be lifted at the request of the person in question.

-(5) When the annuitant who is a child or grandchild is adopted by another person, the National Pension Service shall suspend the payment of a survivor pension from the time he/she is adopted by another person.
+(5) When the annuitant who is a child or grandchild is adopted by another person, the National Pension Service shall suspend the payment of a survivor pension from the time he or she is adopted by another person.

 (6) Where the adoption of a person in whose case the National Pension Service has suspended the payment of a survivor pension pursuant to paragraph (5) is dissolved, the National Pension Service shall cancel the suspension of payment at the request of the person himself/herself from the time the adoption of the person is dissolved.